 So I’d say absolutely yes, Invisalign treatment has been completely worth it for Zoë!
 So much so that we’ll be looking at it for Kaylee soon.

-Is Invisalign Treatment Right for You?
+Is the Invisalign Treatment Right for Your Child?